Joplin, Missouri: Government

 Law enforcement services are provided by the Joplin Police Department.
-On the state-level, the city is represented in the Missouri House of Representatives by Republican Lane Roberts of the 161st District, although a small portion of the city lies within the 162nd District represented by Republican Bob Bromley and in the Missouri Senate by Republican Bill White.
-The city also lies within Missouri's 7th congressional district, currently represented by Billy Long (R-Springfield).
+On the state-level, the city is represented in the Missouri House of Representatives by Republican Lane Roberts of the 161st District, although a small portion of the city lies within the 162nd District represented by Republican Bob Bromley and in the Missouri Senate by Republican Jill Carter.
+The city also lies within Missouri's 7th congressional district, currently represented by Eric Burlison (R-Springfield).

 Education

 Primary and secondary education

-Joplin is home to 11 public elementary schools in the Joplin R-VIII School District: Cecil Floyd, Columbia, Eastmorland, Irving, Jefferson, Kelsey Norman, McKinley, Royal Heights, Soaring Heights, Stapleton, and West Central.
+The majority of Joplin is in the Joplin R-VIII School District.
+Joplin is home to 10 public elementary schools in the Joplin school district: Cecil Floyd, Dover Hill, Eastmorland, Irving, Jefferson, Kelsey Norman, McKinley, Royal Heights, Soaring Heights, and Stapleton.
 It has three public middle schools, East, North, and South, and one high school, Joplin High School.
 The first high school was founded in 1885 and was located at the intersection of West 4th Street and Byers Ave.
 The JHS student population was nearly 2,200 children in the 2008–2009 school year.
 A school bond issue for $57.4 million was passed in April 2007, allowing the district to build two new middle schools (East and South Middle Schools) to replace the old Memorial and South Middle schools, and to give a major renovation and double the size of North Middle School.

+Parts of Joplin in Jasper County extend into Webb City R-VII School District and Carl Junction R-I School District.
+Parts of Joplin in Newton County extend into Carl Junction R-I School District, Diamond R-IV School District, and Seneca R-VII School District.

-Joplin also has many private schools, such as College Heights Christian School, Martin Luther School, Thomas Jefferson Independent Day School, Christ's Community Discovery School, and more.
+Joplin also has many private schools, such as New Heights Christian Academy, Martin Luther School, Thomas Jefferson Independent Day School, Christ's Community Discovery School, and more.
 St. Mary's Catholic Elementary School, St. Peter's Middle School, and McAuley Catholic High School are private Catholic schools established in 1885.

 Missouri Schools for the Severely Disabled (MSSD) is a state operated program serving Missouri students with severe disabilities in the greater Joplin area at College View State School.